The Facts About Recreational Marijuana

 Having a hard time remembering things that just happened

-When the early effects fade after a few hours, the user can become very sleepy.
+When the early effects fade after a few hours, the user can get very sleepy.

 What to look for